JainyJoy/socnet-app/README.md

 # socnet-app

-A  Restful API developed with Flask framework for assignemnt purpose.
+A  Restful API developed with Flask framework for assignment purpose.

 ## Prerequisites
 - python 3.7